jiwanheo/salsa-tracker/README.md

+# Motivation

+Learning Salsa is really fun, because there are so many moves and variations.
+When I go to socials, I try to use what I learned in class.
+But a lot of the times, I find myself forgetting to use the move I recently learned, or using the same move over and over again.
+Wouldn't it be nice if I remembered there are more exits out of a cross-hand position, other than the sombrero CBL? (of course, leads left hand on top of the right!)

+Wait no further!
+With Jiwan's awesome salsa tracker (JAST), you can record all the moves you learn, to build a personalized database of **your** salsa moves.
+Just learned the New York walk in class?
+Make an entry to JAST using the video you took at the end of class!
+And the next time you go to a social, you'll know that you have a new move to work on, from the CBL position when your left hand is connected with your follow's right hand.

 # Philosophy

 We're going to track all moves' progress, by looking at them by hands (i.e. lead left hand - follow right hand, ...) or position (i.e. CBL, hammerlock, ...).
 A move must have at least one category.